jpaffrath/libclist/README.md

 	free(ptr->str);
 }
 ```
-List supports a lot of useful list functions, just like removing or swapping elements, removing elements in a range, creating list from arrays or strings, or cloning lists.
+List supports a lot of useful functions, just like removing or swapping elements, removing elements in a range, creating list from arrays or strings, or cloning lists.
 See list.h for all implemented functions.